SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 41. We are aware that most of our thoughts, principles and ideas are mostly influenced by what we see, and consume on the internet.
 We know and understand that we only see the winners (survivorship bias).

+42. Network is crucial.

-42. Theory is comforting but life's epitome should be that of action, not of learning.
+43. Theory is comforting but life's epitome should be that of action, not of learning.
 So back to work.

 Holy content pieces: